 When it was published in 1948, the book’s first print sold out on the day it was published.
 This was the first time in Icelandic history.

 The story follows Ugla, an unrefined girl from the countryside of North Iceland, as she moves to Reykjavík.
 There she works for an MP and learns how to play the organ.
 In the city, she sees an entirely alien world to her.
 Politicians and the military move freely about the city, and she views city residents as spoiled, snobbish and arrogant.
-She comes from a place where the Icelandic sagas constitute most of what people talk about and ponder and are viewed as more important than reality.
+She comes from a place where the Icelandic sagas constitute most of what people talk about and are viewed as more important than reality.

 Initially published in two volumes in 1935 and 1935.
-This epic novel tells of the struggles of poor Icelandic farmers in the early 20th century how they were only freed from debt bondage in the last generation and survived on isolated crofts in a barren landscape.
+This epic novel tells of the struggles of poor Icelandic farmers in the early 20th century and how they were only freed from debt bondage in the last generation and survived on isolated crofts in a barren landscape.
 In the novel, the main character is farmer Guðbjartur Jónsson, generally called Bjartur of summerhouses, and his struggle for independence.